soheilre/Support-Vector-Machine-SVM-Algorithm-Hyperparameters-Optimization-Using-Wild-Horse-Optimizer-WHO/README.md

-# SVM-Hyperparameters-Optimization-Using-Wild-Horse-Optimizer
+# Support Vector Machine (SVM) Algorithm Hyperparameters Optimization Using Wild Horse Optimizer

 ## About Project

-In this project we development optimising svm hyperparameters (kernel,c,gamma) in classification problems with using Wild Horse Optimizer as powerful and fast * metaheuristic algorithm for solving engineering optimization problems
+In this project we development optimising support vector machine algorithm hyperparameters (kernel,c,gamma) in classification problems with using Wild Horse Optimizer as powerful and fast * metaheuristic algorithm for solving engineering optimization problems

 ## How to Use